Traditional Persian

 The physical appearance of this domestic cat breed barely changed when compared to photos dating back to the late 1800s.
 However, since some breeders in the United States and other parts of the world introduced the brachycephalic mutation into the breed, the short nose and clear break became shorter and higher.
-This resulted in the modification of the original Persian breed standard so that modern show quality Persians must have peke-faces.
+This resulted in the modification of the original Persian breed standard so that modern show quality Persians must have pushed-in faces.
 This resulted in the breed disappearing from cat shows.

-However, this older form of Persian cat is immortalized in popular films such as You Only Live Twice and Enter the Dragon.
+However, this older form of Persian cat was made iconic to the general public through its use in popular films, even as it was being phased out in the cat fancy.
+For example, the Traditional Persian has been featured in eight of the James Bond movies, beginning with "From Russia with Love" in 1963.
+It was also featured in the kung fu cult classic Enter the Dragon.

 Origin

 Persian cats originate from Persia (Iran).
 The cats were introduced in Europe in the 1500s as highly valued items of trade.
-The Europeans were impressed by the Persian's long silky coat and purposefully bred the cats to perpetuate the trait.
+The Europeans were impressed by the Persian's long, silky coat and purposefully bred the cats to perpetuate the trait.

 Genetic mutations in Persians

 Two mutations of note influenced the Persian cats: the color inhibitor gene (1882) that gave rise to the so-called "chinchilla" coat and the brachycephalic mutation (circa 1942) that gave rise to the so-called "peke-faced" or "snub-nosed" Persian cats.